google/android-fhir/README.md

-# fhir-engine
+# Android FHIR SDK (WIP)

-FHIR Engine is an Android library that manages FHIR resources natively on Android.
+Android FHIR SDK is an Android library that manages FHIR resources natively on Android.
 It also supports the evaluation of CQL using [cql-engine](https://github.com/DBCG/cql_engine).

+**This is a prototype for developer preview and is NOT production-ready.**

 ## Usage